aitorcf/PointGroupNRG/doc/Manual.md

 ## Parallelization<a name="parallelization"></a>

-The $z$-averaging procedure is where parallelization can be explited most optimally.
+The $z$-averaging procedure is where parallelization can be exploited most optimally.
 Since calculations for each $z$ are completely independent from each other, the linear increase in computational time introduced by the method can be greatly reduced, if not almost eliminated, by running